PART VII — Modernization and the Technological Age (1980 – 2025)

 “We remain a small rock with a great purpose — to prove that sovereignty, once earned, can be perfected through knowledge.”

-— Ministry of National Heritage and Defence, White Paper (2025)
+— Ministry of Culture & Communications and the Ministry of Defence & National Security, White Paper (2025)

 Continue Reading